carycorreia/GCD_Course_Assignment/README.md

 - testData: 2,947 rows 69 variables
 ```
 #### Steps 3a-3d - this is an exact duplicate of steps 2
-   -only now we do it for the _train_ dataset
+ - only now we do it for the _train_ dataset
 #### At the end of step 3:
 ```
 - we have a complete and tidy version of the training data